ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

-* If an auto index exists for the document, Corax will throw `System.NotSupportedException` to notify the user that a search that makes no sense has been attempted.
+* If an auto index exists for the document, Corax will throw `System.NotSupportedException` to notify the user that a search that is not supported by Corax has been attempted.

 * If a static index is used and it doesn't explicitly relate to the complex field, Corax will automatically exempt the